htool-ddm/htool_documentation/docs/source/cpp_api/quickstart.rst

 * :code:`coordinates` stores all geometric points associated with the evaluation or discretisation of the kernel to be compressed, e.g., in 2d :math:`(x_0,y_0,x_1,y_1,...)`.

 .. note:: The geometric clustering is done within the constructor of :cpp:class:`htool::HMatrixBuilder`.
 You can still access the resulting target and source clusters as public members of :code:`hmatrix_builder`.

+.. warning:: :cpp:class:`htool::HMatrix` contains pointers to its target and source clusters.
+Thus, in general, clusters need to be deleted after :cpp:class:`htool::HMatrix` objects.
+In particular, when using a :cpp:class:`htool::HMatrixBuilder`, which contains the cluster, it needs to be deleted after :cpp:class:`htool::HMatrix`.

 Use a hierarchical matrix
 -------------------------